Kathmandu Pokhara Yoga Tour - 8 Days Itinerary and Cost

 Experienced Guide

-• A professional, friendly, and experienced Yoga tour guide will be with you throughout the trip, ensuring your safety and providing valuable insights into the regions you visit.
+• A professional, friendly, and experienced Yoga tour guide will be with you throughout the trip, so your safety and providing valuable insights into the regions you visit.

 Medical assistance